 Teen Art Club is a monthly gathering for teenage students who are interested in art.
-This club will meet once a month to discuss and explore all things ART!
+This club will meet once a month to discuss (Sometimes virtually and sometimes in person) to explore all things ART!
 Meetings can include discussion of various art related topics, gallery walks, hands on projects, presentations from guest artists and plenty of time to ask any and all questions you might have about art.
 This is a member driven club, so let us know what topics you want to see covered and be sure to bring some of your own work if you want to share!
-Join Teen Art Club online for the time being, but we will be meeting in person again as soon as we are able.

-Led by MSV Youth & Family Programs Manager Curry Schiavone and Christy Broy, artist and Shenandoah Arts Council Program Manager.
+Led by MSV Youth & Family Programs Manager Curry Schiavone and Tanya Mehta, artist and Shenandoah Arts Council Marketing and Communications Specialist.

 Daniel Curry Schiavone is the MSV’s Manager of Youth and Family Programs.
 He holds a B.A. in art from the University of North Carolina in Asheville where his emphasis was on sculpture.
 Prior to joining the MSV staff, Schiavone was an elementary and middle school art teacher at the Powhatan School, and a substitute teacher for Winchester and Frederick County Public Schools.

-This free youth program is made possible in part by the support of the Marion Park Lewis Foundation, Walmart, and Sheetz.
+This free youth program is made possible in part by the support of the Marion Park Lewis Foundation.

 2021 Teen Art Club Exhibition